ros-controls/roscon2022_workshop/README.md

 Branch: `8-write-controller/task`

-Write a controller for *RRBot* robot that takes joint displacments as input and updates new joint positions for it.
+Write a controller for *RRBot* robot that takes joint displacements as input and updates new joint positions for it.

 1. Add controller files into the `controlko_controllers` package.
 2. During the implementation take care about the following details: